Dasharo/docs/docs/variants/msi_z690/cpu-hcl.md

     Legend:

-    * CPU Model: Intel CPU Model name.
+    * CPU Model: CPU Model name.
     * Dasharo version: Dasharo version on which report was created.
         - `-` if version was not reported
     * Source: